lucasgcb/UnoStick/README.md

 # UnoStick / Stickzao
+A funny toy for my microcontrollers class.
+May have some latency, needs testing!
 ## Slow Installation (no script yet)
 ### Notice: These steps will not-permanently disable your Arduino programming funcionalities.
 Read on for a walkthrough on how to restore them.
  0 - Plug the Board.
 Ensure the serial programmer is installed by uploading a random Sketch; if this fails you have other problems.